Scholarships for Community College Students

 What Are the Application Requirements?

-1. The most important part of the scholarship application is piece of original writing: either an original critical essay on, or a creative reimagination/adaptation of, a work (or works) of British or American literature dating from 1789 to 1914.
+1. The most important part of the scholarship application is a piece of original writing: either an original critical essay on, or a creative reimagination/adaptation of, a work (or works) of British or American literature dating from 1789 to 1914.
 The essay or creative piece must be five to eight double-spaced pages.
 Any creative work must be accompanied by an additional 2-pg critical self-analysis in which you explain the connections between your creative work and the 19th-century text/texts with which it is in conversation.
 Essays and critical self-reflections should follow MLA paper format and documentation style and include a works cited list.
 Applications must be submitted electronically as one of the following file types: .pdf .doc .docx .rtf via the Google Form (linked below).

 2. The application essay/creative work must be accompanied by a signed statement from a California community college instructor on college letterhead verifying that the work is the student’s own.
 (A letter of recommendation is not required).
 In addition, we will upload application essays to Turnitin.com, an anti-plagiarism database.